PJWalker/daggerheart/content/Places/Fanewick.md

 [[Lady's Veil]] are endemic to the area

 ---
-* [[Rules/Communities/Loreborne]] community members often manifest as smaller groups of historians, artisans, and storytellers within larger villages.
+- [[Rules/Communities/Loreborne]] community members often manifest as smaller groups of historians, artisans, and storytellers within larger villages.
 These are usually the wealthiest members of the Fanewick.
-* [[Rules/Communities/Ridgeborne]], [[Rules/Communities/Wildborne]], and [[Rules/Communities/Wanderborne]] are commonly seen in Fanewick.
+- [[Rules/Communities/Ridgeborne]], [[Rules/Communities/Wildborne]], and [[Rules/Communities/Wanderborne]] are commonly seen in Fanewick.
-* [[Rules/Communities/Highborne]] are essentially non-existent here.
+- [[Rules/Communities/Highborne]] are essentially non-existent here.
 ---
-* [[Rules/Ancestries/Clank|Clanks]] from Fanewick are generally made from wood & stone
+- [[Rules/Ancestries/Clank|Clanks]] from Fanewick are generally made from wood & stone

 # Influences
 Feywild,
-# Mood board
+# Mood Board

 ![[Fanewick-1747211989294.webp]]